8 STEM Summer Programs for High School Students in Massachusetts

-Are you a high school student in Massachusetts with a passion for science, technology, engineering, or math?
+Are you a high school student in Massachusetts interested in science, technology, engineering, or math?
 If so, you're in luck!
-Massachusetts is home to some of the most prestigious educational institutions in the world and offers a variety of STEM summer programs designed to challenge and inspire students like you.
-Whether you're interested in hands-on research, exploring engineering concepts, or diving into advanced mathematics, there's a program tailored to your interests.
+Massachusetts is home to some of the most prestigious educational institutions in the world and offers a variety of STEM summer programs designed to challenge students like you.
+Whether you're interested in research, exploring engineering concepts, or diving into advanced mathematics, there's a program tailored to your interests.

 Location: Virtual